-The Beagle Lab Mix is the result of crossing a Beagle with a Labrador Retriever.
+The Beagle Lab Mix or Beagador is the result of crossing a Beagle with a Labrador Retriever.
 Two of the most popular breeds of dog in the United States today, it is no wonder than the Beagle Lab Mix is also gaining popularity.
 Also known as the Beagador, Labbe and Labbeag, these dogs are kind and fun loving, making excellent companions and family dogs.

 If you’re looking for your next pup and want to know whether a Beagle Lab Mix might be for you, then keep reading below to discover everything you need to!

 History Of The Beagle Lab Mix

 The Beagle Lab Mix is a designer crossbreed with two very popular parent breeds.
 The Labrador ranks at number one as the most popular dog in America, while the Beagle sits at number six.
 The aim when crossing these dogs was to create a pup that combined both of these dogs’ traits.

 Due to the fact that the Beagle Lab Mix is a mixed breed and not a purebred dog, it is not recognized by the American Kennel Club (AKC).
 However, they are recognized by the American Canine Hybrid Club (ACHC), the Dog Registry of America (DRA), the Designer Breed Registry (DBR) and the Designer Dogs Kennel Club (DDKC).

 To understand where the Beagle Lab Mix comes from, we can take a look at the origins of their parent breeds.